Anti-Human Trafficking and Slavery Statement

 With respect to our supply chain, the diversity and complexity/layers of our direct and indirect suppliers and products, as well as the geographic locations, markets and regulatory systems in which we operate, may expose us to certain potential modern slavery and human trafficking risks.
 We assess these risks, among others, taking into account a number of factors, including the nature of the products and services we purchase, the location, business and reputation of our suppliers, and our practices of dealing with our suppliers.

-For 2022, our overall assessment, based on a combination of these factors, is that our first tier supply chains remain low-risk for modern slavery and human trafficking.
-Nearly 99% of the products and services we purchase directly come from industry partners who are operating in sectors and based in countries where governments have made significant efforts to address and eliminate modern slavery practices.
-The regulated nature of the industry and markets in which we operate are such that many of our suppliers are subject to the same regulations as we operate under and produce high end technology equipment or provide specialized technical services using a largely professional or technically skilled workforce.
+For 2023, our overall assessment, based on a combination of these factors, is that our first-tier supply chains remain low-risk for modern slavery and human trafficking.
+Nearly 99% of the products and services we purchase directly come from industry partners who are operating in sectors and based in countries where governments have made significant efforts to address and eliminate modern slavery practices The regulated nature of the industry and markets in which we operate are such that many of our suppliers are subject to the same regulations as we operate under and produce high end technology equipment or provide specialized technical services using a largely professional or technically skilled workforce.

 Potentially higher risks could exist in the sub-tiers of some products we purchase, particularly where the overall supply chain is complex and runs many tiers deep to include raw materials or component parts sourced from, or manufactured in, countries and sectors with higher inherent risks related to modern slavery.
-While it is difficult for us to identify and manage such risks, especially where we are many tiers removed and have limited visibility, we continue to work with our direct suppliers to flow down our SSOBC and applicable terms and conditions in support of their supply chain practices and provide training on anti-human trafficking compliance as part of our ongoing collective efforts to minimize the risks of modern slavery.
+While it is difficult for us to identify and manage such risks, especially where we are many tiers removed and have limited visibility, we continue to work with our direct suppliers to flow down our standard terms and conditions, including those related to anti-human trafficking in support of their supply chain practices, and provide training on anti-human trafficking compliance as part of our ongoing collective efforts to minimize the risks of modern slavery.

 Actions Taken to Address Modern Slavery Risks